Keycloak Multi-Tenancy: A Complete Guide

 In the diverse world of software security and identity management, the topic of multi-tenancy in Keycloak is much like a religious debate, split between two main schools of thought: Monorealmism and Polyrealmism.

-This distinction can be paralleled to theological perspectives – just as in religion where beliefs and practices can vary vastly, in Keycloak, the approach to handling multiple tenants can differ significantly, leading to a variety of “faiths” or strategies.
+This distinction can be paralleled to theological perspectives — just as in religion where beliefs and practices can vary vastly, in Keycloak, the approach to handling multiple tenants can differ significantly, leading to a variety of strategies.

 Monorealmism

 In the Monorealmistic view, there is a single, all-encompassing realm that governs the authentication and authorization processes across all applications and services.
 This singular realm approach simplifies the management by having a centralized set of users, roles, clients, and settings.
-Configuration under Monorealmism typically involves setting up one realm to cover all necessary aspects of authentication and authorization, utilizing fine-grained permissions and roles to separate different user groups and services.
+Configuration under Monorealmism typically involves setting up one realm to cover all necessary aspects of authentication and authorization, utilizing fine-grained permissions and role-based access control to separate different user groups and services.

 Polyrealmism